-122 RULE 7 - SIGNING OF BILLS, RESOLUTIONS, AND OTHER DOCUMENTS the House shall be signed by the Speaker and attested to by the Chief Clerk.
-In the absence of the Speaker, the Temporary
+RULE 7 - SIGNING OF BILLS, RESOLUTIONS, AND OTHER DOCUMENTS

-123 The Speaker shall sign all bills and resolutions passed by the House.
-All warrants, writs and subpoenas issued by

-125 Presiding Officer or Speaker Pro Tempore shall have authority to sign such documents.
+The Speaker shall sign all bills and resolutions passed by the House.
+All warrants, writs and subpoenas issued by the House shall be signed by the Speaker and attested to by the Chief Clerk.
+In the absence of the Speaker, the Temporary Presiding Officer or Speaker Pro Tempore shall have authority to sign such documents.

+HR: RDS: RAY 1081440008
-126 RULE 8 - APPOINTMENT OF COMMITTEES

-127 (a) The Speaker shall appoint all committees and subcommittees.

-128 (b) Where illness, stated conflict of interest, or other sufficient cause shall compel the absence or non-

-129 participation of any committee member, the Speaker, in his or her discretion, may fill such vacancy from the same political

-130 party as the absent or non-participating member during said absence or period of non-participation.

-131 RULE 9 - ASSIGNMENT OF BILLS AND RESOLUTIONS TO COMMITTEE assign the same to the appropriate committee.
-All prefiled measures shall be pre-assigned to committees by the Speaker and each member notified in writing of assignments.
-When the measure is introduced from the floor, the Speaker shall at that time announce the committee to which the measure is assigned.

-132 The Speaker shall determine the principal objective of a bill or resolution and, subject to the provisions of Rule 20, been requested to be placed on the Agenda by the Prime House Sponsor or Floor Manager of a Senate bill.
-The Ready List shall consist of all items that have been reported out of committee or have been laid on the table.
+128 RULE 8 - APPOINTMENT OF COMMITTEES 129 (a) The Speaker shall appoint all committees and subcommittees.
+130 (b) Where illness, stated conflict of interest, or other sufficient cause shall compel the absence or non- 131 participation of any committee member, the Speaker, in his or her discretion, may fill such vacancy from the same 132 political party as the absent or non-participating member during said absence or period of non-participation.
+133 RULE 9 - ASSIGNMENT OF BILLS AND RESOLUTIONS TO COMMITTEE 134 The Speaker shall determine the principal objective of a bill or resolution and, subject to the provisions of Rule 135 20, assign the same to the appropriate committee.
+All prefiled measures shall be pre-assigned to committees by the 136 Speaker and each member notified in writing of assignments.
+When the measure is introduced from the floor, the 137 Speaker shall at that time announce the committee to which the measure is assigned.
+138 RULE 10 - SETTING THE AGENDA 139 The Speaker sets the Agenda and may place an item on the Agenda only if the item is on the Ready List and has 140 been requested to be placed on the Agenda by the Prime House Sponsor or Floor Manager of a Senate bill.
+The Ready 141 List shall consist of all items that have been reported out of committee or have been laid on the table.
+142 RULE 11 - SUBPOENA ISSUANCE 143 The Speaker may sign a subpoena if requested by a majority vote of a standing committee, a special committee, a 144 joint committee, a task force, or any similar entity if the committee, task force or entity was created by the House of 145 Representatives or an action of the General Assembly.

-136 RULE 10 - SETTING THE AGENDA

-137 The Speaker sets the Agenda and may place an item on the Agenda only if the item is on the Ready List and has

-140 RULE 11 - SUBPOENA ISSUANCE

-HD : WGB : TEH

-- 141 The Speaker may sign a subpoena if requested by a majority vote of a standing committee, a special committee, a - 142 joint committee, a task force, or any similar entity if the committee, task force or entity was created by the House of - 143 Representatives or an action of the General Assembly.
 No subpoena shall be issued unless it is first signed by the Speaker.
+146 Upon the majority vote of all members elected to the House, a subpoena shall be signed and issued by the Speaker, 147 Presiding Officer or Speaker Pro Tempore 148 III.
+RIGHTS AND DUTIES OF MEMBERS.
+149 RULE 12- ATTENDANCE OF MEMBERS 150 (a) No member shall knowingly absent himself or herself from any session of the House without notifying the 151 Speaker that he or she is unable to attend.
+A member who is absent without notifying the Speaker may be considered in 152 contempt, and may be subject to the censure of the House.
+153 (b) Each member shall answer each roll call from his or her assigned seat in the Chamber.
+154 RULE 13- QUORUM